 My work on a Colorado moth that is dependent on a fire-dependent plant, Blanketflower, is an example of this kind of applied research.
-Applied research on the spiritual values associated with certain forests in the Zambezi Valley of northern Zimbabwe is another example of how research can provide new ideas for conservationists and natural resource managers.
+My applied research on the spiritual values associated with certain forests in the Zambezi Valley of northern Zimbabwe is another example of how research can provide new ideas for conservationists and natural resource managers.

 • Colorado Firemoth from Peluso Book